naiyerasif/site/content/blog/2018/2018-12-13-messaging-with-rabbitmq.md

 ## Setup a RabbitMQ broker

 Start by setting up a RabbitMQ broker; you can choose to [install](https://www.rabbitmq.com/download.html) it on your machine or run it as a container.
-For later, create a `docker-compose.yml` file in thr project's root and add the following configuration.
+For later, create a `docker-compose.yml` file in the project's root and add the following configuration.

 ```yaml
 version: '3.1'